Audacious icon redesign/update

 1. the way colors are used doesn't work equally well on dark and light backgrounds

 2. the use of different logo designs (e.g. with and without the thick black circle outline or the dark outer glow) makes the logo less recognizable at first sight

 3. the negative spaces in the type are too thin to work consistently at small sizes

-#5 Updated by Jacopo Lorenzetti about 8 years ago
+#5 Updated by Jacopo Lorenzetti over 8 years ago

 In effect it does not resemble an 'a' as closely as the old one did, and this is precisely one of its strenghts in terms of distinctivity and 'recognition value'.
 Of course it's a symbol, not an illustration.
 The Nike 'Swoosh' doesn't try to illustrate or closely resemble anything and this doesn't negatively affects its value :)

-#6 Updated by Michael Schwendt about 8 years ago
+#6 Updated by Michael Schwendt over 8 years ago

 Don't say "the Nike Swoosh doesn't try to illustrate [...] anything".
 Graphics like that are a common way to illustrate motion/movement and speed, and this particular registered trademark has been really successful even.
 Btw, Wikipedia adds the following: "While most people would regard the symbol as a check mark, the Nike swoosh was inspired by the Greek goddess Nike, the winged goddess of victory.
 The swoosh evokes her flight."